 Topic Examples: What Is and Isn’t Evergreen?

-Seasonal topics can be evergreen if the content itself remains relevant year after year.
-If the content will be outdated, it’s not evergreen.
+*Seasonal topics can be evergreen if the content remains relevant year after year.

-Note that the topic ‘Most Popular Switch Games’ will need to be regularly updated to stay accurate.
-The key, however, is that the topic is timeless — the content will only require minimal updates to maintain its authority (rather than a complete rewrite to stay accurate).
+Note: The topic 10 Best Nintendo Switch Games of All-Time must be regularly updated to stay accurate.
+The key, however, is that the topic is timeless — the content will only require minimal updates to remain accurate as the best games evolve.

-- People Are Angry About the New Season of Grey’s Anatomy; Here’s Why
+• People Are Angry About the New Season of The Bachelor; Here’s Why

-Notice that while some of this content could be updated every year, it makes more sense to create new content on that topic because most — if not all — of it will be outdated.
+While some of this content could be updated yearly, creating new content on that topic makes more sense because most of it — if not all — will be outdated.

 How to Determine If a Topic Is Evergreen